Photo: Romana Klee

 Williams promised to begin exploring ways to expand the new ordinance, and to soon bring forward a resolution that directs city staff to begin discussing ideas with business owners and other groups around town.

-Turk said one of her campaign promises last year was to try and reduce not only the use of Styrofoam, but also single-use plastics.
+Turk said one of her campaign promises last year was to try and reduce not only the use of foam, but also single-use plastics.
 She said that promise still stands.

 “This is just the first step,” she said.
 “There will be more coming.
 We’re not done.”